ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 But each vendor has their own JDK binaries so make sure you use the binaries of the vendor you want to get commercial support from and don't forget to check how long they will support your OpenJDK version.
 Each vendor can decide for themselves how long they provide support for their OpenJDK libraries, so this isn't a decision you should make on a whim.

-You might also be thinking: "why would I pay for commercial support for (open source) JDK versions?".
+You might also be thinking: "Why would I pay for commercial support for (open source) JDK versions?".
 Don't forget that Oracle and other vendors pour money in development of these JDK versions and this money has to come for somewhere.
 You are not obliged to get paid support with one of the vendors providing OpenJDK versions, but we think it's worth thinking about supporting the Java ecosystem to ensure its long-lasting future.
 If there is no money to develop the JDK further then there won't be any progression to the future of the JDK ecosystem.